byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 7) On page 7, the authors mention that the PM model can be "reasonably accurate" in some cases and go on to say that, "The Planck Mean model is most appropriate under optically thin conditions  with  relatively  low  radiative  transfer  relative  to  other  heat  sources such  as  reactive  heat  release  rates."
 The Planck Mean model will be appropriate in optically thin cases as there is very little reabsorption.
 This may or may not be connected with "relatively  low  radiative  transfer  relative  to  other  heat  sources."
 In fact, if the radiative heat transfer is much lower than chemical heat release, neglecting radiation altogether may also be reasonable!
 Although, the definition of "relatively low" is subjective.

     **This discussion is modified in the revision.
 The PM model is not directly connected to optical thickness of flames.
 In combustion applications, the PM model is often used in situations that are optically thin.
-In such cases, the radiative losses are relatively low (often around 5% for laboratory jet flames), and use of the PM model provides sufficient accuracy given that errors are active at the 5% level of the overall radiative losses, so not severe.
+In such cases, the radiative losses are relatively low (often around 5% for laboratory jet flames), and use of the PM model may provide sufficient accuracy given that errors are active at the 5% level of the overall radiative losses, so not severe.
 When coupled with the optically thin assumption for RTE treatment, the radiative solve is relatively simple and inexpensive.**

 8) On the same page, lines 40-41, "This version of the WSGG model is advantageous because it allows for arbitrary CO2 and H2O compositions, increasing its accuracy and flexibility."
 Can the authors provide some references that show the increased accuracy and/or flexibility of this WSGG over any other WSGG?